umhau/FriendlyIdiots/fabric-1.19.0/readme.txt

 7. At the Multiplayer vs Singleplayer selection window, choose 'options' -> 'resource packs'.

-8. Selec three resource packs: OliverRemund, RenaissanceAndBaroque, and BrewingCanvas.
+8. Select the resource packs 'OliverRemund' and 'RenaissanceAndBaroque'.

 9. Open the server.